 Educators: Check out resources to make your classroom a nurturing place for tech-minded kids!

 Angela brings a wealth of workforce experience to her role on the TechHire Maine initiative in eastern and northern Maine.
 She was a Workforce Development Specialist at Eastern Maine Development Corporation and Workforce Coordinator at the Tri-County Workforce Investment Board; and has worked on several jobs-related federal grant programs.
-She is a steering committee member of Building Bridges, a business and education partnership through the Bangor Region Chamber of Commerce, and a member of the Bangor Region Leadership Institute, class of 2018.
+She is the steering committee chair of Building Bridges, a business and education partnership through the Bangor Region Chamber of Commerce, and a member of the Bangor Region Leadership Institute, class of 2018.
 She is passionate about matching students and adults with educational programs and quality job opportunities in Maine.
-Angela earned her BS in Business Administration from the University of Maine at Augusta and is currently completing her master's in Organizational Communication.
+Angela earned her BS in Business Administration from the University of Maine at Augusta and a Master of Science in Organizational Communication from MSU.